daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## Git

 We will be using the command line version of Git as well as Git through RStudio.
-To install the latest version of Git, open Terminal and type the following command:
+To install the latest version of Git, open Terminal and type the following commands:
 ```
 sudo apt-add-repository ppa:git-core/ppa
 sudo apt-get update